PowerDNS/pdns/docs/settings.rst

 :ref:`metadata-soa-edit` metadata value is set.

-.. _setting-default-soa-edit-api
+.. _setting-default-soa-edit-api:

 ``default-soa-edit-api``
 ------------------------

 - String
 - Default

 Sets the default :ref:`metadata-soa-edit-api` metadata on a domain, when it is created via the API.
+If the value is empty, no :ref:`metadata-soa-edit-api` will be set.
+If soa-edit-api is provided in the request body (of the create request), then the provided soa-edit-api is used.

 .. _setting-default-soa-edit-signed: